 PIGEON FORGE (WATE) – The Tennessee Department of Commerce and Insurance will be opening a resource center Thursday.

-At the Community Resource Center, there will be insurance carries with mobile emergency teams, help from the Tennessee Department of Labor with unemployment filing and more.
+At the Community Resource Center, there will be insurance carriers with mobile emergency teams, help from the Tennessee Department of Labor with unemployment filing and more.
 There will be supplies to help residents.

 “The damage created by the wildfires was heartbreaking,” said TDCI Commissioner Julie Mix McPeak.
 “In an effort to help consumers begin rebuilding and restoring their lives, we worked with Pigeon Forge officials to open the Community Resource Center.
 We’re thankful for all our local partners who have shown such inspiring courage this week in the face of tragedy.”